thomo/DCF77/Readme.md

 - DCFPulseLength

   This example illustrates the pulse-to-pulse time and pulse lengths coming from the DCF decoder.
-While the DCF specification says that pulses should be either 100 or 200 ms, you will probably see longer pulse lengths.
-For optimal distinction between long and short pulses use the output of this sketch to set the parameter #define DCFSplitTime in DCF77.h to (Tshort+Tlong)/2.
+While the DCF specification says that pulses should be either 100 or 200 ms, you will probably see other pulse lengths.
+For optimal distinction between long and short pulses use the output of this sketch as parameter for `setTimeSplit`, e.g. `setTimeSplit(100,200)`.

 - DCFBinaryStream